marqo-ai/marqo/examples/MultiModalSearch/article.md

-# “Context is all you need” - multi-modal vector search with personalization for e-commerce
+# “Context is all you need” - multi-modal vector search with personalization

 *TL:DR We show how both text and images can be used to represent items allowing multi-modal search.
 We show how other signals can be used to also rank and avoid duplicates.
 Finally we show how search results can be easily curated on a per query basis.
 These features allow the creation and curation of high-quality search experiences, particularly for e-commerce*